Mamawhat, you ask? You know, Mamajuana the spiced rum that you may have had straight from the lid of its bottle on the street (oh, was that just me?).

-Mamajuana is readily available in most markets of the DR and can even be made to order.
+Mamajuana is readily available in most markets of the DR, and served in many a restaurant, and can even be made to order.
 If it’s virility you are looking for, then you will of course request that more mariscos be included in the composition: conch, octopus, snail, and assorted insects, for example.
 If it’s medicinal effect you require, there is a slew of ingredients for that purpose as well; things with strange names like anamú or timacle, which supposedly cure everything from prostate to ovarian problems.
-Lastly, let us not forget the ever-popular, and oddly named herbs “nail of a cat”, or “claw of a parakeet”, said to promote pregnancy.
+Lastly, let us not forget the ever-popular, and oddly named herbs "nail of a cat", or "claw of a parakeet", said to promote pregnancy.

 The bottle was emptied quickly; we drank it down, over the course of a weekend, as if it were the nectar of the gods.
 I don't remember ever being a big mamajuana fan while I lived in the DR, so it’s ironic that I should now be ogling our empty receptacle, where it sits ominously on my kitchen counter, with all its leaves and roots in a strange form of arid petrification, as I hatch my plan:

 * I have to get some rum.
 Apparently, the roots in mamajuana have a seven-year shelf life, so that the bottle may be refilled over and over again.
 In this instance, the rum needn’t be very good - un ron "del malo", like a Carta Dorada, would be ideal.
 In my less than ideal world, I would usually settle for Bacardi or Havana Club, but for the making of mamajuana I insist that the rum at least be Dominican.
 In fact, I’m going to get a bottle of Brugal from an online vendor who ships internationally.
 I think it will be worth the ass-kicking I'll take in duties and GST.

 * I'll need some honey.
 Shouldn't be a problem.
 We have that here.